-HANON TALKS: Fergus 'Fergadelic' Purcell
+HANON MEETS: Fergus 'Fergadelic' Purcell

 With Drop 2 of the Vans Vault x Fergadelic collaboration landing last weekend, we got the chance to catch up with the man behind it all - Fergus Purcell - and ask him about his influences, current setup, and of course, Vans.